 So what is the vaccine certificate?
-How to get them in the KSA, and what are its benefits?
+How to get them in the KSA, and what are their benefits?
 Keep reading to find out.

 What is the COVID-19 vaccine certificate?

 The Saudi vaccine certificate is a document issued by the government indicating that the beneficiary has been fully or partially vaccinated or has recovered from the virus for a period not exceeding six months and is now “immune”.

 In Saudi Arabia, the vaccine certificate takes the form of the Tawakkalna app, from where you can avail your “Health Passport”, which works as the vaccine certificate across the country.
 The Tawakkalna app is available for both iOS and Android.